MLphile/gesture_based_youtube_control/README.md

 | --- | --- | --- |--- |--- |
 | Toggle full screen mode | Toggle On/Off subtitles/closed captions if available | Do nothing | Pause if user is sleeping | Pause if user has left |
 ## Limitations
 * In low light conditions, hand landmark predictions are less stable, which in turn degrades the quality of gesture detection.
-Same applies to face detectors, as the image gets less clear.
+Same applies to face detectors (mainly Dlib), as the image gets less clear.
 * The sleepness detection works well only when your face is frontal to the camera.
 Dlib's face detector expects a frontal face.
 * No detection if you go far away from the web cam.